 My ultimate goal as a therapist is to help you see that you are an amazing, capable, and loving human being.

 I earned my Bachelor of Arts in Psychology (minor in Criminal Justice) before venturing off for my Master of Arts in Counseling.
 My love for the field could not be contained, so I completed a Post Graduate Certificate in Child and Adolescent Counseling as well.
 I have been in the mental health field for the last 10 years, working in a variety of settings both in the US and internationally.
-It has been my pleasure to work with such a diverse population- from youth in jail, young adults in The Kingdom of Bhutan, toddlers in outpatient, in-home with families, and more.
-In my off time, you would find me at the library, with my family (pup included) in our backyard, or doing my own work on a yoga mat or meditation cushion.
+It has been my pleasure to work with such a diverse population- from youth in jail, women in residential, young adults in The Kingdom of Bhutan, toddlers in outpatient, in-home with families, and more.
+As a private practice, I’ve focused more of my time on relationships, both in individual and in couples counseling.
+In my off time, you would find me in the mountains, with my family in our backyard reading a great book, or doing my own work on a yoga mat or meditation cushion.

 I’m here to help.